-Here’s a list of Charlotte’s top 10 sushi restaurants and what to order at each spot.
+Craving sushi?
+Here’s a list of Charlotte’s top 15 sushi restaurants and what to order at each spot.

-As our city grows, so does our sushi scene — from new hotspots like O-Ku to neighborhood hidden gems like New Zealand Cafe.
-Here’s a look inside Charlotte’s top sushi restaurants.
+As our city grows, so does our sushi scene.
+From new hotspots like O-Ku to neighborhood hidden gems like New Zealand Cafe, Charlotte is becoming a better spot for sushi lovers one restaurant at a time.

 Vibe: Upscale and stylish Japanese restaurant across from SouthPark mall.
 Excellent sake selection as well.